-When assessing Housing Need and managing its Housing Lists, the Association's Allocations Team will assess applications according to the applicant's circumstances and in accordance with the Allocations Policy approved by the Board of Management.
+When assessing Housing Need and managing its Housing Lists, the Association's Allocations Team will assess applications according to the applicant's circumstances

 WHAT HAPPENS TO YOUR APPLICATION?

 On receipt of a completed application form, the Association's Allocations Team will consider it.
 Within six weeks of receiving the form the Association aims to advise an applicant of the Allocations Team's decision which will be one of the following: -